Legends and Lore

 Wintertide – December 23rd

-Legends and lore play an intricate part in our modern Christmas.
-Over the centuries, cultural observances weaved into winter themes and added that special dash of interest to our Yuletide celebrations.
+Both legends and lore play an intricate part in our modern-day Christmas.
+Over the centuries, cultural observances weaved into winter themes, ever-changing our Yuletide celebrations.

 Krampus